 We believe that being within a dynamic and successful company is the most important experience emerging producers need in order to hone their skills, and in the past have placed apprentices in companies such as Sonia Friedman Productions, Headlong, Playful Productions and Ambassador Theatre Group.

-In 2014, we will be funding 6 commercial apprenticeships, from April onwards, across West End production offices and in Regional producing theatres.
+In 2017, we will be funding 6 commercial apprenticeships and 4 regional apprenticeships.
 Each role requires the candidates to have at least 1-2 years’ experience as a (fringe/small scale) producer and be able to demonstrate a dedication to a career as an independent commercial theatre producer.

-The Apprentice Scheme is supported by the Society of London Theatre, the Garfield Weston Foundation, The Agency, The Garrick Trust, Lady Saunders, David Dein and Andrew Treagus Associates.
+The Apprentice Scheme is supported by The Society of London Theatre, The Andrew Lloyd Webber Foundation, The Agency, The Garrick Trust, David Dein, Luke Johnson and Andrew Treagus Associates.